 - have completed all social work and general coursework except for the practicum, the integrative seminar, and the senior seminar,

-- submit an application for the practicum to the Coordinator (forms are distributed at the meeting);
+- submit an application for the practicum to the Field Director (forms are distributed at the meeting);

 - provide evidence in the application that (a) the student has or is completing all prerequisite courses with a C or better; (b) the student has a minimum cumulative GPA of 2.5;